ozgurcan0/rainddos/README.md

 # Requirments

-python version 3.x.x.
-Edit the 7th line ip/url.
+Edit the 7th line to perform http and tcp attack on the specified address using a random user agent.
-+pip install socket.

 ![image](https://github.com/EironeMarian/rainddos/assets/102454358/d44ec01c-4744-4171-955b-c8617ac8a6eb)